SleepScore Max

 The tracker gave me tips and data on how to get more rest at night

 I'm a poor sleeper — which frankly puts me in the company of one-third of all Americans.
-The point is, I get very little sleep, I move around and I wake up in the middle of the night.
-Living in the heart of New York City probably doesn't help — there are cars that honk all night long, lights from neighbors that worm into my bedroom and just random chaos.
-Deliveries at 2 am to the grocery store across the street doesn't help.
+The point is that I get very little sleep, I move around, and I wake up in the middle of the night.
+Living in the heart of New York City probably doesn't help — some cars honk all night long, lights from neighbors that worm into my bedroom, and just random chaos.
+Deliveries at 2 am to the grocery store across the street don't help.
 But what did help?
-The SleepScore Max — and believe me, I am not a fan of smart, sleep devices.
+The SleepScore Max — and believe me, I am not a fan of smart sleep devices.
 This one sold me.

 Getting started

-The SleepScore Max is $149.99 and comes with very little in its box: there's the device, a small flat guide, and a USB cord.
-Points for simplicity.
-For anyone who has tried connected sleep devices in the past, I expected a cord that would run under my mattress, or something that would need to touch me as I (tried to) sleep.
-Max (we're on a first name basis now) instead sits on a bedside table near your bed — and close to it.
-And it picks up your movement, your breath and other data points as you're sleeping.
+The SleepScore Max is $149.99 and comes with very little in its box: the device, a small flat guide, and a USB cord—points for simplicity.
+For anyone who has tried connected sleep devices in the past, I expected a cord that would run under my mattress or something that would need to touch me as I (tried to) sleep.
+Max (we're on a first-name basis now) instead sits on a bedside table near your bed — and close to it.
+It picks up your movement, breath, and other data points while sleeping.

 When paired, SleepScore Max gives off a small green light to let you know it's workingGearBrain

-When plugged in and paired with the SleepScore Max app (iOS and Android), there's just a small green light that glows on the front of the tracker.
-When it's actually working, however that light disappears.
-I'm sure this is to minimize any distractions or light noise as you sleep.
-But on the first night I wondered if Max was actually working.
+When plugged in and paired with the SleepScore Max app (iOS and Android), a small green light glows on the front of the tracker.
+When it's actually working, however, that light disappears.
+I'm sure this minimizes distractions or light noise as you sleep.
+But on the first night, I wondered if Max was actually working.
 Unplugging the device, restarting the app, and so forth helped me enough to understand this was just its way.

-I did need to spend some time with app, which wanted to know a number of details about me and then put me through four surveys, with about 7-19 questions each to get a sense of what time I tend to go to sleep, how easy is it for me to wake up in the morning, even what side I sleep on when I go to bed.
-Some questions seem a bit like I'm setting myself up for future advertising — like what brand of mattress I use — but I found the questions helpful.
-They actually made me think about what could be affecting my mid-afternoon energy dips.
+I did need to spend some time with the app, which wanted to know several details about me and then put me through four surveys, with about 7-19 questions each, to get a sense of what time I tend to go to sleep, how easy is it for me to wake up in the morning, even what side I sleep on when I go to bed.
+Some questions seem like I'm setting myself up for future advertising — like what brand of mattress I use — but I found the questions helpful.
+They made me think about what could affect my mid-afternoon energy dips.

 Working while you sleep

 The great thing about Max is it does all the work while you sleep.
-You don't have to download data, don't have to attach something before you go to bed.
-You just click the 'plus' button in the app, make sure your Max is connected, and then click "Start Sleep Tracking."
+You don't have to download data; you don't have to attach something before you go to bed.
+Just click the 'plus' button in the app, ensure your Max is connected, and click "Start Sleep Tracking."
 The app will even warn you if an alarm is not connected.

-While you slumber, Max reads data points including how long it took you to fall asleep and how long you spent in different sleep states from light to REM.
-When you wake up gives you the results via a graph, timeline and also a summary.
+While you slumber, Max reads data points, including how long it took you to fall asleep and how long you spent in different sleep states, from light to REM.
+When you wake up, the results will be given via graph, timeline, and summary.

 SleepScore Max tracks a number of details from how long you hit REM sleep to the average temperature of the room where you sleep.GearBrain

 The app does come with an alarm, which I used.
 I was concerned that having the app running all night, with the alarm, might cause the daily alarm I have programmed into my iPhone X to shut down.
 But both worked.
-However: SleepScore Max is designed to help you sleep better, and also wake up more refreshed.
-So if it senses you're moving into a light slumber, and you're close to the time the alarm will sound, it will wake you up a bit earlier.
+However, SleepScore Max is designed to help you sleep better and wake up refreshed.
+So if it senses you're moving into a light slumber and you're close to the alarm's sound, it will wake you up a bit earlier.
 That irritated me.
 Three more minutes are pearls to me.
 I wasn't thrilled.

-Mostly I found Max, and the app, innocuous.
-I did sign up for notifications — which would pop up throughout the day with suggestions like taking a bath before you go to sleep, or making sure to soak up some Vitamin D during the day from the sun.
+Mostly, I found Max and the app innocuous.
+I did sign up for notifications, which would pop up throughout the day with suggestions like taking a bath before you go to sleep or making sure to soak up some Vitamin D from the sun during the day.
 While I'm sure they would have helped, had I followed them, I mainly ignored the advice.
-There isn't a lot of flexibility in my schedule: as a parent who works full-time, days are pretty rigid and suggesting I wind things down two hours before I go to bed was not really workable for me.
+There isn't a lot of flexibility in my schedule: as a parent who works full-time, days are pretty rigid, and suggesting I wind things down two hours before I go to bed was not really workable for me.
 Plus I am not a big fan of baths and I know my dermatologist would have yelled at me for trying to soak up the sun.

 SleepScore

 The magic information from SleepScore Max comes from the score it creates every night.
-You're assigned a number between 1 and 100 that is melded from the different data points including how many times a night you wake up.
+You're assigned a number between 1 and 100, which is melded from the different data points, including how many times you wake up each night.

-My first night I hit a 59 — that's just not great.
-Part of the problem, for me, is that I just don't log enough sleep, about 6.5 hours a day.
-To get my score higher meant hitting the hay earlier or sleeping later.
+On my first night, I scored 59—that's just not great.
+Part of the problem is that I don't log enough sleep, about 6.5 hours a day.
+I had to hit the hay earlier or sleep later to raise my score.
 Without much flexibility there, I knew my score wouldn't change much.

-If you're picking up on the game-like sense to Max you'd be right.
+If you're picking up on the game-like sense to Max, you'd be right.
 The numbers gamify SleepScore Max, particularly since you know a higher number means you're getting better sleep.
-Since I started my first night with a 59, and ended with my last night at a 74, I was thrilled.
+I was thrilled since I started my first night with a 59 and ended with my last night at a 74.
 There was also the blissful night I earned an 84 — but that was only because I slept longer — long enough to nab a 34 out of 40 points on sleep duration.
 Sadly, that didn't happen again during my test.

 The app sends suggestions during the week on how to get better sleepGearBrain